pherrusa7/Traffic4cast_NeurIPS_2019/README.md

 This is the implementation of the paper "Recurrent Autoencoder with Skip Connections and Exogenous Variables for Traffic Forecasting" submitted to the Traffic4cast Challenge 2019 at NeurIPS (https://www.iarai.ac.at/traffic4cast/).

-Given a sequence of frames of length $q \in \{1,2, ..., 12\}$ in a video, it can predict the next 3 consecutive frames.
+Given a sequence of frames of length q in {1,2, ..., 12} in a video, it can predict the next 3 consecutive frames.

 ![](images/new_model.png)